lyn0224/web_app_for_property_sale_rental/Journal/Bo_An_Journal.md

         -Design the UI for the website
     What tasks are blocked waiting on another team member?
         -No tasks waiting for another team member

+    XP Core Values: : After each ones work, leave a feedback and make others understand what they need to improve

 <strong>202 TEAM, Sprint#3</strong><br/>
 Team Member Name :<strong><i> Bo An</i></strong><br/>
+XP Core Values: : Communication

     What tasks did I work on / complete?
         -Finish the design of the whole website